Attorney Advertising · bertollini.com

 Post-interview "administrative processing" that drags on for months or years is one of the most frustrating and least transparent forms of government delay.

-Consular processing cases are technically harder to litigate because no statute prescribes a specific timeframe, and courts have historically been reluctant to direct consular officers.
+Consular processing cases are technically harder to litigate because no statute prescribes a specific timeframe.
 However, the TRAC factors still apply, and in cases where the delay runs to multiple years, courts have shown increasing willingness to order action.

 N-600K Child Citizenship